-Cloud point extraction (CPE) coupled with graphite furnace atomic absorption spectrometry (GFAAS) for determination of trace rhodium in water samples

-Abstract: A new method for the determination of ultra-trace rhodium by cloud point extraction (CPE) coupled with graphite furnace atomic absorption spectrometry (GFAAS) has been developed.
-It is based on the color reaction of rhodium (III) with 2-(5-bromo-2-pyridylazo)- 5-dimethylaminoaniline (5-Br-PADMA) in a HAc-NaAc buffer solution at pH 5.00 to form stable hydrophobic chelates, which were separated and enriched by CPE with non-ionic surfactant Triton X-114 as extractant.
-The surfactant-rich phase containing the chelates is then determined with GFAAS.
-Parameters that affect extraction efﬁciency, such as solution pH, concentrations of 5-Br-PADMA and Triton X-114, and equilibration temperature and time, were investigated.
-Under optimal conditions, the calibration graph was linear over the range 0.1-3.0 ng mL-1 with a correlation coefﬁcient of 0.9986.
-The detection limit was 0.024 ng/mL for rhodium，and relative standard deviation was 3.3 % (n=6), the recovery were in the range of 96.7%～104.0%.
-The method has been applied to the determination of trace rhodium in lake water and well water with satisfactory results.

-Key words: Cloud point extraction; Graphite furnace atomic absorption spectrometry; 2-(5-Bromo-2-pyridylazo)-5-dimethylaminoaniline; TritonX-114; Rhodium; Water samples.
+Cloud-Point Extraction/Graphite Furnace Atomic Absorption Spectrometry for the Determination of Trace Rhodium in Water Samples

-Due to its unique physico-chemical properties, rhodium is widely used in standard thermocouples, electroplating and electronic industry, as a cancer-treating drug in medicine, and as catalysts in chemical and especially automobile industries.
-Recently, the consumption of rhodium in the production of autocatalysts accounts for more than 80% of the world production of the metal [1].
-The increasing use of the automobile catalyst leads to the emission of the rhodium into the environment.
-Therefore, methods for the accurate determination of rhodium in environmental and biological samples have paramount importance with respect to assessment of the future risk of the ecosystem and the human health.
+Due to its unique physicochemical properties, rhodium is widely used in standard thermocouples, electroplating, the electronics industry, for cancer treatment, and as a catalyst in the chemical and automobile industries.
+The consumption of rhodium in the production of autocatalysts accounts for more than 80% of the world production of the metal.1 Increasing use of catalysts in automobiles results in emission of rhodium into the environment.
+Therefore, methods for the accurate determination of rhodium in environmental and biological samples are critical to assess future risk to the ecosystem and human health.

-Several analytical methods such as neutron activation analysis (NAA)[2], graphite furnace atomic absorption spectrometry (GFAAS) [3,4], inductively coupled plasma atomic emission spectrometry (ICP-AES)[5,6], and inductively coupled plasma mass spectrometry (ICP-MS) [7-9]have been developed for the determination of rhodium at low concentrations.
-GFAAS was employed here because it combines simplicity, rapidity, lower cost as well as sensitivity.
+Several analytical methods, such as neutron activation analysis (NAA),2 graphite furnace atomic absorption spectrometry (GFAAS),3,4 inductively coupled plasma-atomic emission spectrometry (ICP-AES),5,6 and inductively coupled plasma-mass spectrometry (ICP-MS),7-9 have been developed for the determination of rhodium at low concentrations.
+GFAAS was employed here because it combines simplicity, speed, lower cost, and sensitivity.
 However, the concentration of rhodium in environmental samples is usually too low to be determined directly by conventional techniques due to insufficient sensitivity and matrix interference.
 For this reason, a separation and preconcentration procedure is often required prior to analysis.
-A number of methods for separation and preconcentration of rhodium such as liquid-liquid extraction [10], dispersive liquid-liquid microextraction [11], ion-exchange [12-14], sorbent extraction on the various adsorbents such as modified multiwalled carbon nanotubes[15] and resins [16,17] have been developed.
-Cloud point extraction (CPE), known as a green liquid-liquid extraction method, is an attractive technique employed for preconcentration of organic compounds and trace metal ions in the last decades[18].
-Compared with the conventional extraction systems, CPE is considered as the most simple, low cost and toxicity, high preconcentration factor and easy disposal of surfactant.
-Therefore, CPE in connection with GFAAS could be a convenient and powerful analytical technique to detect ultra-trace elements.